oracle/oci-grafana-metrics/Readme.md

+# About OCI Grafana Metrics plugin

+## Installation

-# Oracle Cloud Infrastructure Metrics Data Source
+### Oracle Cloud Infrastructure Metrics Data Source
 ## Introduction

 This plugin makes queries to the Oracle Cloud Infrastructure Monitoring Service and displays them on Grafana.